Out and about in spring

 By Lucy Gillie, South Seeds | Photo from Unsplash

-Spring is here, and it is time to get outside.
+The weather has warmed up and it is time to get outside.
 Being outside with other people is a great boost to feeling good.
-On the Southside, we are lucky to have a number of easy to access opportunities.
-Here is a list of a few – any of these activities have the power to transform your outlook, by introducing you to local outside spaces and neighbours you may not have come across before.
+On the Southside, we are lucky to have a number of opportunities to be sociable outside.
+Here is a list of a few – any of these activities have the power to transform your outlook, by introducing you to local outside spaces and fellow residents who you may not have come across before.

 In the Southside